timkitch/langchain-code-understanding/README.md

 ## Usage

 1. **Start the Script**:
-   Run the script by executing `python cu.py` on the commande line.
-Enter the URL of the Git repository you want to chat with when prompted.
-The script will handle the cloning and loading processes.
+   Run the script by executing `python cu.py` on the command line.
+You will be prompted to:
+   - Enter the URL of the Git repository you want to chat with.
+   - Optionally specify a branch name (press Enter for the default branch).
+   The script will handle the cloning and loading processes based on your input.

 2. **Question-Answering**:
    Once the system is ready, you can start asking questions.
 The system will use the created QA chain to retrieve relevant information and provide answers.